Alexander Gregg: Episcopacy

 Gregg was the first elected bishop of Texas on May 5, 1859, and was consecrated on October 13, 1859, by Presiding Bishop John Henry Hopkins.
 His diocese covered the entire state of Texas.
 Bishop Gregg presided through the difficult days of the Civil War and Reconstruction, and gave leadership as Texas changed from frontier to settled community.
 He saw the number of churches in his diocese grow from six to sixty.
-In 1874, toward the end of his episcopate, Gregg presided over the division of the Diocese of Texas into three dioceses - two new missionary districts of West Texas and North Texas.
+In 1874, toward the end of his episcopate, Gregg presided over the division of the Diocese of Texas into three dioceses – two new missionary districts of West Texas and North Texas.
 The Diocese of Texas retained the name of the original diocese in its present boundaries.
 He was also the fourth Chancellor of the University of the South, serving from August 1, 1887, until his death.

-Literary work

-In 1867, Bishop Gregg published "History of the Old Cheraws", the history of his native area with a decided emphasis on the Patriot role in the American Revolution.

 Death

 Bishop Gregg died in office at his Austin, Texas, home on July 10, 1893, is buried at Saint David's Church in Cheraw, South Carolina.